hobrien17/realloc-adv/README.md

 ### Junior/Senior tutor pairing

-Set Alice as a senior tutor and Bob as a junior tutor (the allocator will attempt to all junior tutors with a senior tutor)
+Set Alice as a senior tutor and Bob as a junior tutor (the allocator will attempt to pair all junior tutors with a senior tutor)

 ```
 T Alice => set_senior